Turkish Journal of Electrical

 Units should be prepared in accordance with the International System of Units (SI).

-Review Articles: Reviews prepared by authors who have extensive knowledge on a particular field and whose scientific background has been translated into a high volume of publications with a high citation potential are welcomed.
-These authors may even be invited by the journal.
-Reviews should describe, discuss, and evaluate the current level of knowledge of a topic in clinical practice and should guide future studies.
-The subheadings of the review articles should be planned by the authors.
+Review articles that are written by authors with extensive knowledge and expertise in a particular field and a strong track record of publication are welcomed.
+These authors may even be invited to contribute a review article to the journal.
+Review articles should provide a comprehensive overview of the current state of knowledge on a topic in the journal’s topic, and should include discussions and evaluations of relevant research.
+The subheadings of the review articles can be planned by the authors.
 However, each review article should include an “Introduction” and a “Conclusion” section.
 Please check Table 1 for the limitations for Review Articles.

 Table 1.
 Limitations for each manuscript type